Getting Ready to Travel to Israel

 Locate your passport and check it does not expire within six months of your final scheduled day in Israel.

-Arrange for local medical insurance and/or travel insurance (optional) - see below
+Arrange for local medical insurance and/or travel insurance (required for your trip) - see below

-Arrange for a local cell phone, SIM card, and/or data rental in Israel (optional) - see below
+Arrange for a local cell phone, SIM card, and/or data rental in Israel (required for your trip) - see below

 Notify your debit/credit card company of your travel plans to avoid a potential security hold